This evening I decided it was time for a personal backyard photo challenge!

 1/400 f4 126mm iso800 manual mode

 Pros: The yellow/green colors are pleasing, soft light, interesting backlight, off-centered composition.
 Water droplets are now more visible.

 My Rating: Average

-I wanted to move in even tighter and focus more on just the petals, the heart and soul of my subject…
+I wanted to move in even tighter and focus on just the petals, the heart and soul of my subject…

 Shooting at 1/250 in manual mode, I have a good exposure with details in the blacks, yet I can still get a sharp image at 200mm, hand-held.